sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/3_CN_Competitive_programming/3._Backtracking/0_index.md

 - Storage - Usually, we want to traverse over all possible solutions, instead of storing them.
 This may mean keeping a max size array (i.e. max candidate size) and doing operations on it as we traverse through the solution
 - Efficient - Backtracking means enumeration, but it should be efficient - we should backtrack as soon as we know forward solutions in the current path are doomed to fail, or have already been seen. i.e. *early backtrack and avoid duplicate is important in backtracking*.
 - Order of output - Another thing in backtracking is the order of output - so if the answer needs to be in sorted order, we must use recursion instead of bitwise-gen (suppose problem is subset gen), since recursion maintains sorted order by default.

-## Search pruning
-Pruning is the technique of abandoning a search direction the instant we can establish that a given partial solution cannot be extended into a full solution.

-Usually pruning solves problems like:
-1. Consider the same solution once. i.e. duplicates solutions are not handled.
-Fix: check if the current situation is symmetrical/equivalent to a past one.
-2. Go to a final solution that's wrong. i.e. there's no early detect.
-Fix: check if some limit is exceeded, and there's no point moving forward.

-Pruning usually works for small optimization problems, size 20-100.